stfc/PSyclone/examples/gocean/README.md

 data and/or routines from other Fortran modules.
 Note that this is not yet fully supported and is the subject of Issues #490 and #342.

+## Example 5

+Illustrates the use of the profiling support in PSyclone.
+The resulting code may be compiled and executed.

+## Example 6

+Illustrates the use of the kernel-data extraction support in PSyclone.
+The resulting code may be compiled and executed (requires a netcdf installation).

 ## Licence

 -----------------------------------------------------------------------------